dreamhigherct/dreamhigher/content/post/2018-02-20-western-cape-boulder-league-2018.md

 featured_image: 'images/boulder_dh.jpg'
 ---

 Western Cape boulder league kicked-off last week at City Rock.
-Cape Town's strongest climbers decended in force and there were some really impressive performances from the usual suspects like Rowan Toselli of [be bolder](http://bebolder.co.za/) and Adam Ludford.
+Cape Town's strongest climbers decended in force and there were some really impressive performances from the usual suspects like Rowan Toselli of [Be Bolder](http://bebolder.co.za/) and Adam Ludford.

 DreamHigher were represented by Obert and Sibo, who had a great time working problems and sharing beta with other climbers.
 They were stumped by some of the hardest climbs, along with most other climbers, but showed great commitment.